rdiankov/openrave/docs/en/index.rst

 Other
 ~~~~~

-* `Official Wiki`_ - latest news, projects using OpenRAVE, and how to link OpenRAVE with other systems
+* `Official Wiki`_ - latest news, projects using OpenRAVE, and how to link OpenRAVE with other systems.
+Users can freely add their own project information on it.

 * :ref:`developers_guide` - for core OpenRAVE development

 Licenses